go-gorm/gorm.io/pages/docs/conventions.md

 db.Model(&user).Update("name", "jinzhu") // will set `UpdatedAt` to current time
 ```

-**NOTE** GORM supports having multiple time tracking fields, track with other fields or track with unix second/unix nano second, check [Models](models.html#time_tracking) for more details
+**NOTE** GORM supports having multiple time tracking fields, track with other fields or track with UNIX second/UNIX nanosecond, check [Models](models.html#time_tracking) for more details